MohamedXi/shameleon/readme.md

-# 🦎 **Shameleon-cli** - Flexible Environment Switcher CLI
+# 🦎 **Hopla-cli** - Flexible Environment Switcher CLI

-**Shameleon-cli** is a command-line interface (CLI) tool designed to allow developers to quickly configure their development environments.
+**Hopla-cli** is a command-line interface (CLI) tool designed to allow developers to quickly configure their development environments.
 It allows you to dynamically switch Node.js versions, update NPM, configure NPM and Docker registries, all from a simple command-line interface.

 ---